-The land where Daley Ranch resides has been in use for thousands of years, once providing food and refuge for Kumeyaay tribes.
-There are plenty of remnants left behind of their existence such as metates and motars.
-Rumors have it that there are soot-stained caves which were most likely once used as shelter from poor weather conditions.
+The property where Daley Ranch sits has been in use for thousands of years, once providing food and refuge for Kumeyaay tribes.
+There are plenty of remnants left behind of their existence such as metates and motars and soot-stained caves which were most likely once used as shelter from poor weather conditions.

 When Daley passed away in 1916, his family moved to Jamul.
 The Daley land continued of use though as a dairy.
 It was during this time that the ranch house was built, using single-board heart redwood.
 This ranch house was mainly used as a retreat for entertainment and to just get away from the grind of life.